Skipity/v0-plum-candy-website/Plum Candy chapter 1.md

 Bennet opened his mouth to spit out some excuse, but the words got somehow stuck when he caught Noelan’s glare.
 There was something in those eyes — the confidence, the danger — that made Bennet recall how effortlessly he’d been subdued.
 Suddenly, the idea of a stranger helping didn’t seem so far-fetched.

-He slumped back in his seat, “Bang a right at the next corner.”
-Despite the chill, sweat was beading Bennet’s brow in the rearview mirror.
+He slumped back in his seat, “Hang a left up past them elk, over there.”
+Despite the chill, sweat was beading Bennet’s brow.